North Carolina Layoffs — February 2013

 |---|---|---|---|---|

-The most significant filing came from Te Connectivity at its Greensboro facility, reporting 664 affected workers.
-Aleris Rolled Products Inc followed with 98 workers.
+The biggest impact was at Te Connectivity at its Greensboro facility, reporting 664 affected workers.
+Aleris Rolled Products followed with 98 workers.

 This analysis is based on official WARN Act filings reported by North Carolina.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all North Carolina WARN notices, browse layoffs by state, or download the full dataset.